AI Workshop: learn to build apps with AI →

 htmx: Redirect after request

-On a site using htmx I had the need of redirecting to the homepage (/) after I did a network DELETE request to the server.
+On a site using htmx I had the need to redirect to the homepage (/) after I did a network DELETE request to the server.

 A first implementation I did involved client-side redirect by listening to the htmx:afterRequest event.